College of Education and Human Development

 Department of Curriculum and Instruction

-Are you interested in K-6 Elementary Education Licensure?
+Are you interested in K-6 Elementary Education licensure?

 • Two-year, 36-credit K-6 Elementary initial licensure and MEd program